Dront/flappy-phaser/README.md

 ### TODO
 - fix rendering in mobile landscape mode
-- replace pause image in pause overlay
-- color up stats and pause text
+- color up play and pause images
+- add borders to barriers
+- highlight score if this is a new highscore